replikation/plasmid_analysis/README.md

   * no headers
 * results are stored in `cluster_results`

-+ a simplified result collection for KPC-plasmids can be used via `collect_results.sh`
++ a simplified result collection for KPC-plasmids can be used via `bash collect_results.sh`

 ## Resume

+* nextflow can resume a run
-* nextflow supports a resume function add `-resume` to the full nextflow command
+* add `-resume` to the last nextflow command

 ## help message